 We try to instill a love of nature into our kids, currently aged 2 & 4.
 Everywhere we take them around the world we look for opportunities to take them outdoors to see how beautiful the world and all its creatures are.
-While in the Mayan Riviera we couldn’t pass up an opportunity to take them to Xcaret, an oceanfront, jungle nature & culture theme park.
+While in the Mayan Riviera we couldn’t pass up an opportunity to take our kids to Xcaret, an oceanfront nature & cultural theme park.

 Our kids had so much fun here.
 On any normal day, they drag their heels around lunch time and our little guy is ready for a nap.
 Not here though – they were both full steam ahead all day, never showing signs of boredom or being tired.
 Of course, they both crashed in the car minutes after we got on the highway!
 To give you a flavor of what you can do with your small kids at Xcaret, here is what we did during our visit: